fantasycalendar/FoundryVTT-Sequencer/README.md

 ## Usage Example

-To get the following result:
+To getEntry the following result:

 * Plays an effect on a token's location
 * Wait for 400 milliseconds